schandrika/volttron-lib-base-historian/docs/source/developing-historian-agents.rst

 that is to be discarded because it is non-publishable the agent must call `report_handled` on those records.
 Records that should be published but were not for whatever reason require no action.
 Future calls to `publish_to`_historian` will include these unpublished records.  `publish_to_historian` is always called with the oldest unhandled records.
-This allows the historian to no lose data due to lost connections or other problems.
+This allows the historian to not lose data due to lost connections or other problems.

 As a convenience `report_all_handled` can be called if all of the items in `published_list` were successfully handled.